Temporary directories ($TMPDIR)

 In Linux the standard directory for temporary files is

-.
+/tmp.
 For many applications this can be changed by setting

-the environment variable $TMPDIR
+the environment variable $TMPDIR.
+Specifying a

-is an important optimization for programs
+suitable TMPDIR is an important optimization for programs

 that make a lot of scratch I/O.